usdot-fhwa-stol/carma-time-lib/README.md

 ## Using the Library

-The following sections will describe how to use the CARMA Time Library in you C++ or Python application
+The following sections will describe how to use the CARMA Time Library in your C++ or Python application

 ### Install library